ncbi/ncbi-cxx-toolkit-public/src/objtools/readers/unit_test/bedreader_test_cases/README.txt

     CErrorLogger (unit_test/error_logger.hpp) object.
 Name it dummy.errors and also put it into this directory.

+Alternatively:
+(3) Run "unit_test_bedreader -test-cases-dir [[here]] -update-case dummy"
+    and unit_test_bedreader will generate the corresponding dummy.asn and dummy.error files based on the bedreader code the unit test was compiled against.
+	You may want to desk check the aute generated files before committing to them.

 That's it - the unit test will scan this directory each time it runs, and thus find and execute the new test automatically.